Haviland Crater

 The Haviland Crater, also called the Brenham Crater, is a meteorite crater (astrobleme) in Kiowa County, Kansas.

 The oval crater is 50 feet in diameter, making it one of the smallest impact craters in the world.
-Its age is estimated to be less than 1000 years.
+Its age is estimated to be less than 1,000 years.
 It has been explored with ground-penetrating radar.

 Meteorite

-Over 15,000 pounds (7,000 kilograms) of pallasite meteorites have been recovered from the Brenham fall.
+Over 15000 lb of pallasite meteorites have been recovered from the Brenham fall.